Beyond Hormonal Shifts

 6. Vitamin E

-Known for its antioxidant properties, vitamin E may provide relief for hot flashes and can be protective against heart disease and memory disorders.
+Known for its antioxidant properties, vitamin E may relieve hot flashes and protect against heart disease and memory disorders.
 However, high doses might increase the risk of bleeding, especially when taking blood-thinning medications.

 Link Between Menopause and Cancer Risks